yasslab/yasslab.jp/README.md

 Website for YassLab
 =====================

-This repository includes source code to build a website of [YassLab](https://yasslab.jp).
+This repository includes source code to build [YassLab](https://yasslab.jp)'s website.

 YassLab
 Distributed Company that Works Remotely, focusing on